|Best for PC||Western Digital My Book||SEE IT||

 The design offers several color options, which allows users to choose a hue that matches their gaming setup.
 This is ultimately a fairly barebones drive, which is what you want in this situation.
 It’s literally plug-and-play.

-Best external hard drive with encryption: Apricorn Aegis Padlock
+Best with encryption: Apricorn Aegis Padlock

 Why it made the cut: This super-secure drive has a built-in keypad and military-grade encryption to keep data safe.

 - Built-in keypad and encryption